ros2/design/articles/logging.md

 Users may want logged information printed to the screen, written to a file, published to a topic, or a combination of those.
 This is how users setup those preferences.
 #### Specifying A Backend
 There are a number of widely used third-party logging libraries already available which may better suit a users use-case or provide extra features they need.
-ROS2 logging provides a default implementation, as well as a couple alternatives.
+ROS 2 logging provides a default implementation, as well as a couple alternatives.
 This defines how users choose the implementation that best suits their needs.
 #### Creating A Backend
-Users may have requirements that none of the included backends support, so ROS2 provides an interface for users to create custom backend implementations.
+Users may have requirements that none of the included backends support, so ROS 2 provides an interface for users to create custom backend implementations.
 #### Tailoring Performance Impact
 Adding a sophisticated logging system to a complex code base can have performance impacts and are often mostly useful during development and debugging.
-ROS2 provides a few ways to configure the logging system to eliminate this performance impact when the logs are not needed.
+ROS 2 provides a few ways to configure the logging system to eliminate this performance impact when the logs are not needed.
 This section describes how to make those configuration changes.

 ## Existing infrastructure
-ROS2
+ROS 2
 ### `rcutils`
 Contains macros for logging at several different levels and under various constraints
 ### `rclcpp`